 Suleyman followed: “You haven't convinced me you have business that is sustainable […] For that reason, I'm out”.
 Next to decline an offer of investment was Willingham who felt Jobin hadn't yet proved he could make the headphones and deliver them for a price that would work for the business and potential customers while Jenkins, worried about how defensible the product would be in the long term, asserted that he was out.

 Jones, who thought the concept was “first class”, noted that he couldn't invest as he didn't like the business model “at the moment”but said he “he hoped to see Snugs on the high street”.

 Start-up business lesson: Again, Snug was too early-stage for the Dragons to invest and Jobin was unable to prove the business model and convince the investors that the “risk” was worth taking.
-Jobin was advised that he would need to attract a lot of customers to make the business work – find out how to attract new customers here.
+Jobin was advised that he would need to attract a lot of customers to make the business work.

 Sinead and Adam Murphy